Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 ## What is Electron?

 Electron enables you to build cross-platform desktop applications using Chromium and Node.js.
 It is used by the messaging apps [Franz](http://meetfranz.com/) and [Slack](https://slack.com/) or the open-source editors [Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/).
-A long list of apps is on [electron.atom.io/apps](http://electron.atom.io/apps/), if you are interested.
+You can find a long list of apps on [electron.atom.io/apps](http://electron.atom.io/apps/), if you are interested.

 ## Why use Electron?

 There are compelling reasons for [building a desktop application rather than a web application](https://medium.com/@collinmathilde/why-desktop-apps-are-making-a-comeback-5b4eb0427647).
-But in my case the reason for choosing Electron was that it let's you build a graphical user interface just by using web technologies.
+But in my case the reason for choosing Electron was that it let's you build a graphical user interface just by using your existing HTML/CSS and JavaScript knowledge.

-You can quickly create a graphical user interface wrapper for internal tools, for example automation for graphic designers.
+You can quickly create a GUI wrapper for internal tools, for example automation for graphic designers.
 This has been done with other tools like [ImageOptim](https://imageoptim.com/mac), which uses eight different tools under the hood.

-At karriere.at we experimented with sprite animations as an alternative to animating SVG with CSS, to shift a bit of workload from the programmers to the designers, while also giving the designers much more creative freedom.
+At [karriere.at](http://www.karriere.at/) we experimented with sprite animations as an alternative to animating SVGs with CSS.
+This way we can shift a bit of workload from the programmers to the designers, while also giving the designers much more creative freedom.

-[Daniela](https://twitter.com/schmidxdaniela), one of my colleagues at karriere.at created a bell animation in After Effects and we then searched the web for a tool that let's her create a CSS sprite animation, but we found none.
+One of my colleagues created a bell animation in After Effects and we then searched the web for a tool that would allow her to create a CSS sprite animation, which we didn't find.
 Most of the tools were concerned with packing icons for traditional icon sprites.

 <p id="bell"></p>